-The Colloquium on Information Systems Security Education (CISSE) proudly marks its 30th anniversary in 2026, celebrating three decades as the longest-running and premier conference dedicated to cybersecurity education.
+The Colloquium for Information Systems Security Education (CISSE) proudly marks its 30th anniversary in 2026, celebrating three decades as the longest-running and premier conference dedicated to cybersecurity education.
 This milestone event brings together educators, researchers, industry leaders, and government professionals to advance cybersecurity curricula, foster collaboration, and shape the future of the cyber workforce.
 We invite submissions that contribute to meaningful dialogue, innovative research, and practical advancements in cybersecurity education.

 Investigate.
 Imagine.
 Integrate.
 Impact.